Dharma - Merit - Meditation - Nectar - Liberation - Emptiness - Process - Awakening

 The Ten Virtuous Actions are restraints from the Ten Non-Virtuous Actions founded on a clear recognition of its faults & dangers.
 So the moral discipline of a Bodhisattva is to deliberately refrain from them.
 They have fully understood their negative consequences, namely the depletion of merit and so lack of accumulation.
 Not to engage in any kind of non-virtue is not enough.
 One needs a firm decision to abandon it and understand why this is so.
 This practice is not limited to Buddhists.
 Everyone is able to practice this and establish this great and vast discipline.

-Mahayanists first generate the "mind of definite emergence" or renunciation.
-The experience of suffering results from cyclic rebirth and realizing this makes us wish to definitely leave "samsâra".
-This does not imply rejecting or turning away from cyclic existence.
-While working with conventional reality we accept both presence & absence of objects of desire.
-We do not grasp at them, nor do we reject them.
-When what we long for is absent, we do not worry.
-When it is present, we do not become excited but know how to enjoy in a spirit of thanksgiving.
 Eventually, while developing various methods to practice renunciation, we wish to generate the "mind of enlightenment", i.e. generate compassion for all sentient beings.
 Without compassion, our minds are not supple and caught in self-cherishing rooted in self-grasping, or attributing substantial, inherent existence to objects.
 But before we eradicate self-grasping, we must eliminate self-cherishing by "exchanging self with others", training the mind in that sense.
 When Bodhicitta has been generated, we engage in eliminating the ignorance caused by self-grasping and its Two Obstruction (to liberation because of acquired self-grasping and to omniscience because of innate self-grasping).
 Doing so, we enter the wisdom realizing emptiness, culminating in Buddhahood.

 The Two Meditations and Eight Jhânas